Danny Fox’s Exhibition at Henry Taylor’s LA Space Is a Full Circle Moment

 Danny Fox.
 Photography by Lissette Emma.

 Standing in the sparse room with the artist, it is clear that this is personal.
 These final moments from a relationship float isolated on the walls, charged with their own energies.
-Fox talks earnestly, respectful of her privacy yet aware that the nature of getting close means that those in his life will inevitably end up in his work.
+Fox talks earnestly, aware that the nature of getting close means that those in his life will inevitably end up in his work.
 Is it about her?
 Yes, but also it is about the artist looking, his gaze tender, unflinching, and compulsive.

 To paint is to confront life head on, Fox’s work seems to suggest.
 To reveal the things you may want to hide, to find beauty in darkness.
 To reconcile.
 “I’ve always wanted to go to a place where I can make it personal,” he says.
 “The more I work, the older I get, I feel like I am more able to depict that inner thing,” he trails off…”Fuck, I can’t say it right, but if I could I wouldn’t paint it.”